 While God has blessed us with foods that are delicious, nutritious, and pleasurable.
 To have too much, even of a good thing, is to turn the good into an evil.
 The Bible says a few things about gluttony:

-Paul taught that we present our bodies as a “living sacrifice” for God (Romans 12:1).
-And he spoke of the necessity to “bring it (body) into subjection” (1 Corinthians 9:27) because it is “the temple of the Holy Ghost” (1 Corinthians 6: 19-20).
-So, “Whether therefore ye eat, or drink, or whatsoever ye do, do all to the glory of God.”
-(1 Corinthians 10:31).
+We are called to present our bodies as a “living sacrifice” for God (Romans 12:1).
+The Lord teaches of the necessity to “bring it (body) into subjection” (1 Corinthians 9:27, Romans 13:14) because it is “the temple of the Holy Ghost” (1 Corinthians 6: 19-20).
+“Whether therefore ye eat, or drink, or whatsoever ye do, do all to the glory of God” (1 Corinthians 10:31).

 In His service,